pinkman7009/Hamburger-Menu/README.md

 1. Link the menu.css file to your html document.
 2. Add the menu.css file to your project.
-3. Add the following HTML boilerplate to be able to use the classes
+3. Add the following HTML boilerplate in the body to be able to use the classes

   ```
   <div class="menu-wrap">